EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 This example uses the following JSON-LD contexts:

 * The chained credential context `https://oid.spherity.com/cc` extends the credential by the property `provenanceProof`.
 The credential presented in the `provenanceProof` property proofs the authority of the credential issuer.
-Trust chains can be established by recursively embedding PoA credentials, e.g.:
+Trust chains can be established by recursively embedding PoA Credentials, e.g.:

     `EAAP <--OrganisationCredential-- Functionary <--PoA-- Employee A <--PoA-- Employee B`

     The trust chain always terminates at the EAA Provider that has issued the Organisational Credential.
-In order to delegate authority, an Organisation Credential (first delegation in chain) or a PoA Credential (subsequent delegation is chain) is embedded into a PoA Credential using the new term `provenanceProof`.
+In order to delegate authority, an Organisational Credential (first delegation in chain) or a PoA Credential (subsequent delegation is chain) is embedded into a PoA Credential using the new term `provenanceProof`.

 * The context `https://oid.spherity.com/poa` defines the semantics of the terms in the credential subject of the PoA Credential.
 The example shows simple authorization.
 Other contexts can be used to express more extensive delegations of authorisation, e.g. counter-signatures, multi-signatures, 1-of-n-signatures, m-of-n-signatures, etc.

 In the PoA Credential shown above, an Organisational Credential is embedded in the PoA Credential to prove the delegator's signatory rights.
 Please note that only the required information to prove the signatory rights are disclosed in the embedded Organisational Credential.
 The delegated rights of the delegatee are then asserted by the delegator by providing the assertion proof of the PoA Credential.

-## 7.5 Result
+## 4 Result

 - The employee has received a PoA Credential that is stored in the Organisational Wallet and can be used for presentations to Relying Parties.